Teaching British Values

 The importance of laws, whether they are those that govern the class, the school or the country, is consistently reinforced at Halsnead.

-Pupils are taught from an early age the rules of the school through our Golden Rules, Playground Rules, classroom rules and our six school values.
+Pupils are taught from an early age the rules of the school through our Classroom and Playground rules and our six school values.
 Pupils are taught the value and reasons behind rules and laws, that they govern and protect us, the responsibilities that this involves, and the consequences when laws are broken.
 Through our whole school approach, we enable children to develop the language and strategies to solve conflict and to right wrongs.

 At Halsnead, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school, we educate and provide boundaries for our young pupils to make informed choices, through a safe environment and an empowering education.
 Pupils are encouraged to know, understand, and exercise their rights and personal freedoms.
 They are advised how to exercise these safely, for example through our e-Safety and PSHE lessons.